pverrecchia/OpenDAW/README.md

 check for prior/future node attachments.
 Given more time, we would create a system which allows for ANY arrangment of effects in the chain for each track, and be able to update the backend more efficiently.
 Another future design consideration will be incorporating user-designed audio effects into
 OpenDAW.
 This will require restructuring the way the audio bus is implemented in code and possibly some loose standardization for the way effect patches are created using the API.
+Some of the next important features that will increase usability are to add include saving changes to workspace sessions and exporting finshed products to .WAV format.
 </p>

 <p>
-conclusion. future design considerations
+-Adam and Pietro
 </p>

 <h6>Progress since last update:</h6>
 <ul>